vmantrip762000/vmantrip762000/README.md

-As a Graduate Student with a master's degree in data science from the University at Buffalo, I am passionate about dealing with data, automation and software products that enhance productivity, accuracy, and efficiency in day to day software products.
+As a Graduate with a master's degree in data science from the University at Buffalo, I am passionate about dealing with data, automation and software products that enhance productivity, accuracy, and efficiency in day to day software products.
 I have extensive knowledge and experience in various programming languages, frameworks, tools, and technologies, such as

 Programming: Python, C++, Java, JavaScript, HTML, CSS